-We broke down our list with age-appropriate recommendations, official ratings, and brief descriptions, so you can more easily navigate and create your own watchlist.
-And we promise—none of the family-friendly movies we're highlighting are lame.
-So read on for 30 family-friendly movies that adults, kids, teenagers, and grandparents will actually want to watch together.
+We broke down our family movie list with age-appropriate recommendations, official ratings, and brief descriptions, so you can more easily navigate and create your own watchlist.
+None of the family-friendly movies we highlight are boring—we promise!
+Read on for 30 family-friendly movies that adults, kids, teenagers, and grandparents will actually want to watch together.

 Toy Story (1995)

 Has there ever been a movie more epic than Toy Story?
-Put this movie on when you want to reminisce or if you want a film that delivers positive role models and messages about friendship and imagination when you're also trying to accommodate a toddler.
+Put this movie on when you want to reminisce, or if you want a film that delivers positive role models and messages about friendship and imagination while also trying to accommodate a toddler.

 Chitty Chitty Bang Bang (1968)

 Super campy and funny to watch as an adult, and a gripping adventure for children, Chitty Chitty Bang Bang is one of those family movies you'll all want to watch on repeat.
 And it's about so much more than just a flying car.
 It also might trigger some wanderlust for early 1900s Bavaria.

 The Wizard of Oz (1939)